Add GeoGirafe to an existing GeoMapFish project

 By default, a GeoMapFish project serves custom static files at /static-frontend/.
 That's why --base=${VISIBLE_ENTRY_POINT}static-frontend/ is passed as an argument in the Dockerfile build step.

 Update front/index.html so all static file calls use /static-frontend/.
-Replace the two <meta name="configs"...> lines in the <head> section with:
+Add the base_href in the <head> section and redirect the mobile to the mobile URL:

 <base href="%BASE_URL%">